-11.3.3.1.
+- 11.3.3.1.
 Where a student fails to attend 2 successive Wednesday afternoon detentions the student will then be suspended for 1 day.
-A record of detentions
+A record of detentions and suspensions is kept by the Tutor and Yearhead and is also recorded in the eportal and parents advised by letter and/or phone. - 11.3.3.2 Students will be issued with work to complete during Wedneday afternoon detention.
+Failure to attempt of complete that work will be considered contempt of the detention process, and will result in the student being issued with a further detention.
+Failure to comply with the direction of the teacher supervising detention, will mean that the matter is referred again to the Year Head and school Management resulting in further sanctions, up to and including Suspension.

-- 11.3.3.2 Students will be issued with work to complete during Wedneday afternoon detention.
-Failure to attempt of complete that work will - be considered contempt of the detention process, and will result in the student being issued with a further detention.
-Failure to comply with the direction of the teacher supervising detention, will mean that the matter is referred again to the Year Head and school Management resulting in further sanctions, up to and including Suspension. - 11.3.3.3.
+- 11.3.3.3.
 Where the Progress Report has found no evidence of improvement, the Year Head may organize an interview.
 Parents will be informed of this.
 The student can be interviewed by Tutor, Year Head and Deputy Principal/Principal.
 Parents will be invited to attend.
 Alternatively, feedback will be sent to parents by letter / phone - 11.3.4.
 Where satisfactory progress is deemed to have been attained, this will be affirmed by Year Head. - 11.3.5.
 Deputy Principal and Principal: Parents are invited to attend a meeting with the Yearhead and Deputy Principal (the Principal may also attend the meeting).
 History of misbehaviour will be outlined to parents at this meeting.
 The student signs a Contract of Behaviour.
 This is co-signed by the Yearhead and Deputy Principal.